ALearningCurve/networked-uno/README.md

 ## Running this project
 Because this project uses the WinSock2 API, unfortunately the C++ Server can only be run on a windows machine.
 However, since the Client is written in Python, a user can connect to the C++ server from any machine!

 The next steps assume you have downloaded the release zip, extracted it, and have your working directory where you extracted the zip.
+You can find a release under the [releases GitHub page](https://github.com/ALearningCurve/Uno/releases).

 ### Networked Mode
 In this mode, running the C++ executable `UnoCPP.exe` with the argument `server`  (so `./UnoCPP.exe server`) will start the server on port `1337`.